tmy47/StackExchangeApp/README.md

 **Build and Run**
 This app was developed with the very latest version of XCode, version 12.0 (12A7209)
 1. Open the StackExchange.xcodeproj
-2. Press the play button, the app will lauch in the simulator and should show a list of questions
+2. Press the play button, the app will launch in the simulator and should show a list of questions
 3. Press the reload button to refresh the list